WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Arielle-Bennett/ArielleUpdates.md

 * [17 March 2021](#date-17-march-2021)
 * [23 February 2021](#date-23-february-2021)
 * [15 February 2021 (w/e 14 Feburary 2021)](#date-15-february-2021-we-14-feburary-2021)

+## Date: 27 October 2021

+#### Who did you help this week?
+* AM new role (nearly)
+* Interviews for AIM - nice to get back in the saddle with hiring
+* AIM RSF things: workshop, schedules etc
+*
+#### Who helped you this week?
+* JR&FM with recruitment queries
+* GS with contract ✨
+* HMc looking into budget things

+#### What did you achieve?
+* Amendment letters drafted/issued
+* Scoping meetings scheduled
+* TPS and CTP budgets updated for reporting
+* Newsletter out
+* First meeting of the TPS leadership team 🎉

+#### What bought you joy this month?
+* TPS Coffee Chats - still feel they're going really well
+* The first meeting of the TPS leadership team!
+* Being useful and helping people out
+* Exciting plans for new projects

+#### What did you struggle with?
+* I had The Cold which meant I needed time off 😷
+* Sometimes I am finding I'm struggling with focus so maybe need to rethink my routine or set up

+#### What would you like to work on next week?
+* Q2 Report is absolute priority until it's in
+* AIM webpage live

+#### Where do you need help from Kirstie?
+* Q2 report front section
+* AIM webpage thumbs up pls

+#### Any other topics?
+* Yes - lets discuss (a good thing!)

 ## Date: 13 October 2021
 *Gap between meetings due to rescheduling / deadlines / illness*